Kanyadaan : Hindu Wedding

 The Process of Kanyadan

-With a deed such as noble, spiritual, and pure as this, there are certain rituals that are required to be followed by performing it.
+With a deed such as noble, spiritual, and pure as this, certain rituals are required to be followed by performing it.

 - Fasting before Kanyadaan : Fasting is an important and significant aspect of the ritual where the father or any other elder member of the family is required to observe a fast and refrain from eating food and drinking water till the time Kanyadaan is done.
 In most of the communities, consumption of water is allowed in the present time in the milder form of the fast.